There’s a universal truth that resonates with tech job candidates: the process seems to take forever.

 Once the hiring manager and recruiter discuss the results of the reference checks, an offer letter will be drafted and shared with you!
 Candidates not selected will be notified by email or phone.

-It can take weeks between each stage of the tech job hiring process.
-Be patient, and check in with your Innova Recruiter for updates and feedback as you both work towards a great offer.
+Each stage of the tech job hiring process can take weeks.
+Be patient and check in with your Innova Recruiter for updates and feedback as you work towards a great offer.

 Time to hire – How long is the tech Interview process?

 Some tech jobs’ myriad technical and program-specific requirements can increase the hiring time.
-On top of that, the hiring process for government and government contractors often moves more slowly.
+In addition, the hiring process for government and government contractors often moves more slowly.

-Requirements and corporate inertia aside, multiple people often have to sign off on a candidate moving forward in the hiring process.
+Requirements and corporate inertia aside, multiple people often have to sign off on a candidate’s progress in the hiring process.
 Those people often have other demands on their time, meaning they can’t always respond as quickly as recruiters and candidates would like.

 How To Interview Remotely

-The majority of the job interview, especially in the early stages, are handled remotely.
+Most job interviews, especially in the early stages, are handled remotely.
 These discussions can have multiple queries, so be prepared: you could jump from technical talk in one interview to fielding questions from an HR representative about how you may fit culturally.

 Review the application materials before sitting down for the interview and ensure you can articulate everything in your past, including previous jobs, projects, and skills.
 Practicing in the mirror can help you frame your best responses while monitoring your body language.